 Photo Credit by Lisa

 Regardless of who is struggling with these issues in your life, remember to be kind – to yourself and to others.
 Everyone is on a journey.
 Sometimes life gets bumpy, but with a little help, anyone can get back on their feet.
-Sometimes, asking for help may be the bravest thing you can do.
+Certainly sometimes, asking for help may be the bravest thing you can do.

 - Murphy H. B. (1979).
 Depression, witchcraft beliefs and super-ego development in pre-literate societies.
 Canadian journal of psychiatry.
 Revue canadienne de psychiatrie, 24(5), 437–449. link